tts-community/Tabletop-Simulator-API/docs/scripting/scripting-component/time.md

-Time (not to be confused with the devalued Timer class) is a static global class which provides access to Unity's time information.
+Time (not to be confused with the deprecated [Timer class](scripting/scripting-component/timer.md)) is a static global class which provides access to Unity's time information.

 > Example Usage: `Time.time`